Frequently Asked Questions

 Charter Schools

-The BASIS Charter Schools network comprises 39 charter schools across Arizona, Louisiana, Texas, and Washington, D.C.
-All BASIS Charter Schools utilize the BASIS Charter School Curriculum, which encourages self-motivation and hard work, allows students to master advanced content, and thoroughly prepares students for college.
+BASIS Charter Schools are a network of high-performing, tuition-free public charter schools.
+Our network comprises 40 charter schools across Arizona, Louisiana, Texas, and Washington, D.C.
+All BASIS Charter Schools utilize the BASIS Charter School Curriculum, which encourages self-motivation and hard work, enables students to master advanced content, and thoroughly prepares students for college.

 BASIS Charter Schools are public charter schools.
-As public schools, we are open to all students and required to follow state academic standards.
+As public schools, we are tuition-free, open to all students, and required to follow state academic standards.

 Tuition